iot-lnu/iotlab-pilotcase-hasselo/README.md

 ## Getting started

-To update the firmware on the Dragino DLOS8N Outdoor LoRaWAN Gateway, visit [this guide](firmware.md).
+1. Update the firmware on the Dragino DLOS8N Outdoor LoRaWAN Gateway, visit [this guide](firmware.md).

-To configure the Dragino DLOS8N Outdoor LoRaWAN Gateway for the Helium network, visit [this guide](helium.md).
+2. Configure the Dragino DLOS8N Outdoor LoRaWAN Gateway for the Helium network, visit [this guide](helium.md).

+### Sensor configuration

+1. **Waterproof temperature sensor with two sensor probes, LoRaWAN**

+   - Configure the sensor to send every 6 hours (21600 seconds) by queueing the downlink message `0x01005460` under the `Device page` -> `Queue` -> fill in `0x01005460` and `Enqueue`.
+More on the configuration can be found under [4.1 Change Uplink Interval](http://wiki.dragino.com/xwiki/bin/view/Main/End%20Device%20AT%20Commands%20and%20Downlink%20Command/#H4.1ChangeUplinkInterval).

 ## Results